 1. Contact your insurance company.
 If the storm damaged your home, car, or property and you have insurance, you can start the claims process by calling your insurance company.
 If you plan to claim damages related to flooding or storm damage, you should verify that you have the right kind of coverage.
 If you don’t have a copy of your insurance policy, you can ask for one.
 Ask for an electronic copy of your policy—receiving physical mail may be difficult following the flood.
 That will help you verify your coverage.
 If possible, take photos and videos of your damaged property.
 Documenting damage will help you with your insurance claim.

 3. Contact your mortgage servicer.
 Talk to your mortgage lender right away and tell them about your situation.
 Damage to your home does not eliminate your responsibility to pay your mortgage, however your lender may be willing to work with you given the circumstances.
-If you don’t have your lender’s contact information, your monthly mortgage statement, or coupon book with you, you can or call toll-free at (888) 679-6377 to find the company that services your mortgage.
+If you don’t have your lender’s contact information, your monthly mortgage statement, or coupon book with you, you can search the Mortgage Electronic Registration Systems (MERS) or call toll-free at (888) 679-6377 to find the company that services your mortgage.

 4. Contact your credit card companies and other lenders.
 If your income is interrupted or your expenses go up, and you don’t think you will be able to pay your credit cards or other loans, be sure to contact your lenders as soon as possible.
 Ask your creditor to work with you.
 Explain your situation and when you think you might be able to resume normal payments.
 It is important to make those calls before your next payments are due.